 Time and Location TBD

 The First-Year Writing Speaker Series presents singer/songwriter, novelist and screenwriter, Bill Deasy.

 By Arthur Miller

 *There will be a special Homecoming event for the Red Masquers on Saturday, October 8.

 More information about it can be found here!

 One Acts for Charity

-All shows begin at 8:00 pm in Peter Mills Auditorium and are FREE with Duquesne ID, Carlow ID, or Red Masquers Card.
+All shows Thursday-Saturday begin at 8:00 pm, and Sunday shows begin at 2:00 pm, in the *NEW* Genesius Theater and are FREE with Duquesne ID, Carlow ID, or Red Masquers Card.